Attention: All senior C-Suite executives. (CEO, COO, CMO, CFO, CIO, CTO, EVPs, SVPs, VPs etc.)

 - Conversing (and converting)

-As the chief executive, you want to be focused on step #1 – Creating as strong presence.
+As a chief executive, you want to be focused on step #1 – Creating as strong presence.

-Your headline is what appears next to your picture.
-Instead of just your role, use the 120 characters to showcase how your business helps your target audience or highlight what makes your company unique.
+b) Your headline is what appears next to your picture.
+Instead of just featuring your role within the organization, use the 120 characters to outline how your business helps your target audience or highlight what makes your company unique.

-A LinkedIn specialist can optimize all aspects of your profile so that you can best showcase who you are and what makes you unique.
-They can ensure you’re using LinkedIn properly and that your company’s message is concise and consistent.
+A LinkedIn specialist can optimize all aspects of your profile to ensure your message is concise and consistent.

-For example, I conduct a 45-minute interview with C-suite executives to discover your history, your key accomplishments and what makes you passionate about what you do.
-I then collaborate with you to develop your Summary and focus on key areas within your LinkedIn profile to position you properly.
+At PUNCH!media, I conduct a 45-minute interview with C-suite executives to discover your history, your key accomplishments and what makes you passionate about what you do.
+I then develop your Summary and focus on key areas within your LinkedIn profile to position you properly.
 I also work with your marketing department to ensure the brand messaging on LinkedIn is in-line with your other marketing material.

 Until recently, this Influencer program was limited to the likes of Bill Gates, Sir Richard Branson and Martha Stewart.